dimitri-nicolo/calico/v2.3/usage/federation/aws.md

   - Configure the default BGP Configuration resource to disable node-to-node mesh.
   - Configure a global BGP Peer resource to peer with the VPN Router.
 - A Remote Cluster Configuration resource to reference the AWS cluster
-- The {{site.prodname}} Federated Services Controller is installed to provide discovery of the AWS cluster services.
+- The {{site.tseeprodname}} Federated Services Controller is installed to provide discovery of the AWS cluster services.